andreiciortea/stn-agents-iot16/README.md

 # Resources

 Feel free to play around with the A&A container.
 Some pointers to get you started:
-- Rafael H Bordini, Jomi Fred Hubner, and Michael Wooldridge.
+- Rafael H Bordini, Jomi Fred Hubner, and Michael Wooldridge.
 Programming multi-agent systems in AgentSpeak using Jason, volume 8.
 John Wiley & Sons, 2007.
 - [Multi-Agent Programming Course](http://www.emse.fr/~boissier/enseignement/maop16/)